Since there’s always a possibility that a device could be lost, stolen, or broken, you should back up your data with services provided by Apple:

 - Mac backups are done via Time Machine.

 When using Time Machine with its default settings on the Mac, Things’ data will also be backed up as part of that process.
 When using iCloud or iTunes with iOS devices, it’s likely that Things’ data will also be backed up as part of that process.

 There are also several ways to back up your Things data so that you can restore it independently of a full device backup.
 Below we explain these methods.

 Store your to-dos in Things Cloud

 The easiest way to keep a backup of your to-dos is to create a free Things Cloud account.
 This will allow you to quickly restore your data to a new or existing device by simply logging back into your account.
-If you use Things exclusively on iOS, Things Cloud is the only way to restore your data if you ever need to reinstall the app.

 Back up your to-dos locally